He called it the way he saw it

 Less ominous predictions include the former employer of Elvis Presley who advised the “King of Rock ’n’ Roll” to sell his guitar and keep driving a truck because he would never make it in the world of professional music.
 Maybe that’s to be expected in the world of rock ’n’ roll.
 The story goes that a Decca Records executive once said to the Beatles manager, Brian Epstein, following an audition in 1962, “We don’t like your boys’ sound.
 Groups are out.
 Four-piece groups with guitars, particularly, are finished.”

 Then there was Margaret Thatcher who, in 1969, said, “It will be years, not in my time, before a woman becomes Prime Minister.”
 In 1859, a famous author wrote of his latest work, “I see no good reasons why the views given in this volume should shock the religious sensibilities of anyone.”
 The writer was Charles Darwin.
 Even Time magazine ventured into the world of poor prognostication when that magazine wrote, “Remote shopping, while entirely feasible, will flop.”
-Can you say Amazon or E-Bay?
+Jeff Bezos clearly did not agree.

 The list goes on and on.
 “Rock ’n’ roll is dead.”
 “We can close the books on infectious diseases.”
 “A rocket will never be able to leave the Earth’s atmosphere.”
 “The Cinema is little more than a fad.”
 And the oft repeated, “640K is more memory than anyone will ever need,” which, in fairness to Bill Gates, many believe he did not actually say.